 The Alchemist Café, Shop G53, Hong Kong Velodrome, 105–107 Po Hong Road, Tseung Kwan O | (+852) 2632 7107

 First hitting the scene in 2013, the collective of Beans cafés and bistros have gradually expanded to include eight locations all across Hong Kong.
 The Tseung Kwan O iteration features casual backyard dining that brings to the table snacks, sweet treats, and light meals to pair with a good cup of coffee.
 A faux-grass knoll and pebble-bordered pathway greet you as you enter, emulating the chilled atmosphere of being outside.

-Exclusive to weekends, their breakfast listing shows an affordable re-hashing of classics like granola with yogurt ($42) and English breakfast ($76) that retain their scrumptious flavours, making it a star brunch choice.
-For à la carte options, you will find standard Western fare and also homemade cakes ($42), topped off with a well-stocked list of coffees (starting from $25) and teas ($39) of many kinds.
+Exclusive to weekends, the breakfast listing shows an affordable re-hashing of classics like mixed dried fruit granola with yogurt ($46) and the classic Benedict (starting from $42) that retains its scrumptious flavours, making it a star brunch choice.
+For à la carte options, you will find standard Western fare and also homemade cakes ($42), topped off with a well-stocked list of coffees (starting from $30) and teas ($39) of many kinds.

 Beans The Backyard, Shop F95, 1/F, Popcorn Mall, 9 Tong Yin Street, Tseung Kwan O | (+852) 2777 7009

 Revolving around the sensory pleasures that flowers can bring, this pet-friendly brunch and coffee shop places an emphasis on vibrant produce that can be used to compose stunning dishes.
 As a counterpart, the in-store colourway remains minimalistic, featuring an ashy monochromatic collection of couches, countertops, and walls.